Dacia Sandero review - Reliability and safety

 Even though Dacia only arrived in the UK market in 2013, its cars use proven Renault mechanical parts, so they should be relatively trouble free.
 The Sandero’s 1.0-litre petrol engine is quite old now, but the 898cc petrol turbo is shared with the latest Clio, as is the five-speed manual gearbox - there's no auto gearbox option.

-One area that this super cheap supermini does not fair well is in owner satisfaction – it came dead last (75th) in our 2018 Driver Power car owner satisfaction survey.
-Dacia as a brand didn’t fare much better either, coming bottom of the pile (26th) for manufacturers.
+The super cheap supermini doesn't feature in our latest Driver Power car owner satisfaction survey, but Dacia as a brand came bottom of the pile (30th) for manufacturers.

 Budget-feeling fit and finish inside may cause you to question the long-term durability of the car, but the evidence tends to suggest that the Sandero can cope well with the rough and tumble of everyday use.
 Dacia has built up a strong reliability record for its cars, while the cheap and cheerful nature of its products means owners are less likely to care for their cars in everyday use anyway.